-The Climate Change Maze is a thought-provoking competition designed to raise awareness about the impact of climate change.
+The Climate CHAOS Maze is a thought-provoking competition designed to raise awareness about the impact of climate change.
 Teams will guide their remote-controlled ground robots through a challenging maze that simulates the environment of a city with sinkholes, flooding and a forest fire growing closer.

+14.3.3.
 Rules:

-1. The Maze:

-- The maze represents a small part of a city surrounded with different environmental catastrophes. - Teams must navigate their robots from a designated safe zone to three towers and rescue survivors.

-Environmental Challenges:

-Challenges within the maze mimic the effects of climate change, such as flooding, sinkholes and forest fires..

-Robot Championship 2024 - Rules & Regulations, version 2024 DEC 2023 - v0.1

-Scoring System:

-- Teams are scored based on the time taken to successfully complete the maze and the number of simulated "survivors" (represented by objects) rescued along the route. - Completion time and the number of survivors saved contribute to the final score. - The team with the highest score, achieved by saving survivors in the shortest time, wins.
+- 14.3.3.1.
+The Maze:The maze represents a small part of a city surrounded with different environmental catastrophes. - 14.3.3.1.1.
+Teams must navigate their robots from a designated safe zone to three towers and rescue survivors. - 14.3.3.2.
+Environmental Challenges: - 14.3.3.2.1.
+Challenges within the maze mimic the effects of climate change, such as flooding, sinkholes and forest fires.. - 14.3.4.
+Scoring System: - 14.3.4.1.
+Teams are scored based on the time taken to successfully complete the maze and the number of simulated "survivors" (represented by objects) rescued along the route. - 14.3.4.2.
+Completion time and the number of survivors saved contribute to the final score. - 14.3.4.3.
+The team with the highest score, achieved by saving survivors in the shortest time, wins. - 14.3.5.
+Infrastructure Needed: - 14.3.5.1.
+Maze Structure: Refer to image below:

-Infrastructure Needed:

-Maze Structure:

-Refer to image below:

-2. Ground Vehicles:
+14.3.6.
+Ground Vehicles: